Midhurst Railways: The Chichester and Midhurst Railway

 At the end of the 1850s a number of attempts were made to gain support for a Midhurst connection from Chichester, but these were unsuccessful.
 However in 1863 three separate, competing bills for a Chichester and Midhurst Railway were promoted, and went to Parliament for authorisation in the 1864 session.

 One of them was proposed by Lord Henry Gordon Lennox and William Townley Mitford, the members of Parliament for Chichester and Midhurst respectively.
-This was the scheme that was passed, incorporated by Act of 23 June 1864; capital was £190,000 and the length of the line was 11 3/4 miles.
+This was the scheme that was passed, incorporated by the Chichester and Midhurst Railway Act 1864 (27 & 28 Vict. c. lxxv) of 23 June 1864; capital was £190,000 and the length of the line was 11 3/4 miles.
 It was to run from a junction a mile west of Chichester and run to the Petersfield Railway's station at Midhurst, together with a south-to-west spur there forming a triangular junction.
 There was required to be a station at Lavant at which all trains had to stop.

 A shareholders' meeting at the end of 1864 approved an extension line to Haslemere, a distance of about 10 miles.
 Haslemere is on the Portsmouth to London line, north of Petersfield.
-At first the LBSCR and the LSWR opposed the scheme, but their opposition was later withdrawn, and the extension gained the Royal Assent to the Chichester & Midhurst (Extension) Act on 5 July 1865.
+At first the LBSCR and the LSWR opposed the scheme, but their opposition was later withdrawn, and the Chichester and Midhurst Railway (Extension) Act 1865 (28 & 29 Vict. c. cccliv) gained royal assent on 5 July 1865.
 Authorised capital was increased by a further £180,000, and the line was now to be 20 miles in extent.